Our Team

 Photo of Rufina Hernández, a Latina woman wearing a blue suit with white shirt, has brown eyes and long dark brown hair.
 She is smiling.

-Rufina A. Hernández
+Rufina A. Hernández, Secretary

-Rufina A. Hernández
+Rufina A. Hernández, Secretary

 Photo of Rufina Hernández, a Latina woman wearing a blue suit with white shirt, has brown eyes and long dark brown hair.
 She is smiling.